duhaime/visualize-text-reuse/README.md

 `search_k`: An integer that determines the number of searches to be executed for each nearest neighbor lookup.
 Increasing this value requires more runtime but improves search precision.

+`maximum_processes`: An integer that indicates the maximum number of processes to be run concurrently.

+`minimum_similarity`: {0:1} A float value indicating the minimum similarity an alignment must have in order to be persisted on disk.